hive-engine/hivesmartcontracts-wiki/Bot-Controller-Contract.md

 }
 ```

-# Tables available:
+## Tables available

 Note: all tables below have an implicit _id field that provides a unique numeric identifier for each particular object in the database.
 Most of the time the _id field is not important, so we have omitted it from table descriptions.

-## params:
+### params

 contains contract parameters such as the current fees

-* fields
+- fields
-  * basicFee = the cost in ENG or BEE to register an account
+  - basicFee = the cost in ENG or BEE to register an account
-  * basicSettingsFee = the cost in ENG or BEE to update market configuration
+  - basicSettingsFee = the cost in ENG or BEE to update market configuration
-  * premiumFee = the cost in ENG or BEE to upgrade a basic service account to premium
+  - premiumFee = the cost in ENG or BEE to upgrade a basic service account to premium
-  * premiumBaseStake = the amount of ENG or BEE that must be staked to maintain premium service
+  - premiumBaseStake = the amount of ENG or BEE that must be staked to maintain premium service
-  * stakePerMarket = the amount of ENG or BEE that must be staked for each market an account has configured
+  - stakePerMarket = the amount of ENG or BEE that must be staked for each market an account has configured
-  * basicDurationBlocks = the number of Hive/Steem blocks that a basic service account is allowed to remain active before going into cooldown mode
+  - basicDurationBlocks = the number of Hive blocks that a basic service account is allowed to remain active before going into cooldown mode
-  * basicCooldownBlocks = the number of Hive/Steem blocks that an account in cooldown must wait before being able to turn itself back on
+  - basicCooldownBlocks = the number of Hive blocks that an account in cooldown must wait before being able to turn itself back on
-  * basicMinTickIntervalBlocks = the tick interval for a basic service account, measured in Hive/Steem blocks (accounts are not guaranteed to tick at exactly this rate)
+  - basicMinTickIntervalBlocks = the tick interval for a basic service account, measured in Hive blocks (accounts are not guaranteed to tick at exactly this rate)
-  * premiumMinTickIntervalBlocks = the tick interval for a premium service account, measured in Hive/Steem blocks (accounts are not guaranteed to tick at exactly this rate)
+  - premiumMinTickIntervalBlocks = the tick interval for a premium service account, measured in Hive blocks (accounts are not guaranteed to tick at exactly this rate)
-  * basicMaxTicksPerBlock = the maximum number of basic service accounts that are allowed by the system to tick in each block
+  - basicMaxTicksPerBlock = the maximum number of basic service accounts that are allowed by the system to tick in each block
-  * premiumMaxTicksPerBlock = the maximum number of premium service accounts that are allowed by the system to tick in each block
+  - premiumMaxTicksPerBlock = the maximum number of premium service accounts that are allowed by the system to tick in each block

 Note about time conversions: for basicDurationBlocks, basicCooldownBlocks, basicMinTickIntervalBlocks, and premiumMinTickIntervalBlocks, blocks are assumed to have an exactly 3 second block time.
 Thus to convert to a time interval in seconds, multiply these amounts by 3.

-## users
+### users

 contains top level configuration for each account registered with the market maker system

-* fields
+- fields
-  * account = Steem or Hive account name
+  - account = Hive account name
-  * isPremium = is the account upgraded to premium service?
+  - isPremium = is the account upgraded to premium service?
-  * isPremiumFeePaid = has the upgrade fee for premium service been paid?
+  - isPremiumFeePaid = has the upgrade fee for premium service been paid?
-  * isOnCooldown = is the account currently on cooldown?
+  - isOnCooldown = is the account currently on cooldown?
-  * isEnabled = is the account currently turned on for market maker activity?
+  - isEnabled = is the account currently turned on for market maker activity?
-  * markets = the number of markets configured for this account
+  - markets = the number of markets configured for this account
-  * enabledMarkets = the number of configured markets that are currently enabled for this account
+  - enabledMarkets = the number of configured markets that are currently enabled for this account
-  * timeLimit = for basic service accounts, indicates the number of milliseconds remaining before the account will go into cooldown
+  - timeLimit = for basic service accounts, indicates the number of milliseconds remaining before the account will go into cooldown
-  * lastTickTimestamp = date & time when the account was last ticked (i.e. at which the market maker bot updated order status for current market conditions), in Unix epoch milliseconds
+  - lastTickTimestamp = date & time when the account was last ticked (i.e. at which the market maker bot updated order status for current market conditions), in Unix epoch milliseconds
-  * lastTickBlock = the last sidechain block at which the account was ticked (i.e. at which the market maker bot updated order status for current market conditions)
+  - lastTickBlock = the last sidechain block at which the account was ticked (i.e. at which the market maker bot updated order status for current market conditions)
-  * creationTimestamp = date & time the account was registered, in Unix epoch milliseconds
+  - creationTimestamp = date & time the account was registered, in Unix epoch milliseconds
-  * creationBlock = the sidechain block at which the account was registered
+  - creationBlock = the sidechain block at which the account was registered

 There are database indexes on the account and lastTickBlock fields.
 The account field can be used as a unique primary key.

-## markets
+### markets

 contains configuration for each market an account is configured for market making on

-* fields
+- fields
-  * account = Steem or Hive account name
+  - account = Hive account name
-  * symbol = symbol of the token identifying the market to trade on
+  - symbol = symbol of the token identifying the market to trade on
-  * precision = precision of this market's token (how many decimal places are allowed for fractional amounts)
+  - precision = precision of this market's token (how many decimal places are allowed for fractional amounts)
-  * strategy = indicates the trading strategy the market maker should follow for this market.
+  - strategy = indicates the trading strategy the market maker should follow for this market.
 Can be 1 (for placing orders on top of the book) or 2 (for wall nestling).
-  * maxBidPrice = the maximum price you’re willing to buy the token for, in SWAP.HIVE or STEEMP.
+  - maxBidPrice = the maximum price you’re willing to buy the token for, in SWAP.HIVE or STEEMP.
 The market maker bot will not place buy orders above this price.
-  * minSellPrice = the minimum price you’re willing to sell the token for, in SWAP.HIVE or STEEMP.
+  - minSellPrice = the minimum price you’re willing to sell the token for, in SWAP.HIVE or STEEMP.
 The market maker bot will not place sell orders below this price.
-  * maxBaseToSpend = the maximum amount of SWAP.HIVE or STEEMP you’re willing to buy with in a single order.
+  - maxBaseToSpend = the maximum amount of SWAP.HIVE or STEEMP you’re willing to buy with in a single order.
 The market maker bot will not place buy orders for larger than this amount.
-  * minBaseToSpend = the smallest amount of SWAP.HIVE or STEEMP you’re willing to buy with in a single order.
+  - minBaseToSpend = the smallest amount of SWAP.HIVE or STEEMP you’re willing to buy with in a single order.
 The market maker bot will not place buy orders for less than this amount.
-  * maxTokensToSell = the maximum amount of tokens you’re willing to sell in a single order.
+  - maxTokensToSell = the maximum amount of tokens you’re willing to sell in a single order.
 The market maker bot will not place sell orders for larger than this amount.
-  * minTokensToSell = the smallest amount of tokens you’re willing to sell in a single order.
+  - minTokensToSell = the smallest amount of tokens you’re willing to sell in a single order.
 The market maker bot will not place sell orders for less than this amount.
-  * priceIncrement = the amount you want to increase/decrease the price by when placing new orders, in SWAP.HIVE or STEEMP.
+  - priceIncrement = the amount you want to increase/decrease the price by when placing new orders, in SWAP.HIVE or STEEMP.
 For example, if priceIncrement is 0.001 and the top-of-the-book buy price is 5.2, the bot will place a buy order for you at 5.201.
 Likewise if the top-of-the-book sell price is 5.5, the bot will place a sell order for you at 5.499.
-  * minSpread = the minimum spread you desire to maintain between top-of-the-book bid and ask prices, in SWAP.HIVE or STEEMP.
+  - minSpread = the minimum spread you desire to maintain between top-of-the-book bid and ask prices, in SWAP.HIVE or STEEMP.
 If the current spread is less than this amount, the market maker bot will not place orders.
-  * maxDistFromNext = the maximum allowed price difference between top-of-the-book price and the next level of order depth.
+  - maxDistFromNext = the maximum allowed price difference between top-of-the-book price and the next level of order depth.
-  * ignoreOrderQtyLt = ignore orders with token quantity less than or equal to this size, for the purpose of determining where to place new orders.
+  - ignoreOrderQtyLt = ignore orders with token quantity less than or equal to this size, for the purpose of determining where to place new orders.
-  * placeAtBidWall = wall size threshold that determines where buy orders will be placed when using the wall nestling order strategy.
+  - placeAtBidWall = wall size threshold that determines where buy orders will be placed when using the wall nestling order strategy.
-  * placeAtSellWall = wall size threshold that determines where sell orders will be placed when using the wall nestling order strategy.
+  - placeAtSellWall = wall size threshold that determines where sell orders will be placed when using the wall nestling order strategy.
-  * isEnabled = is the market currently enabled for market maker activity?
+  - isEnabled = is the market currently enabled for market maker activity?
-  * creationTimestamp = date & time the account was registered, in Unix epoch milliseconds
+  - creationTimestamp = date & time the account was registered, in Unix epoch milliseconds
-  * creationBlock = the sidechain block at which the account was registered
+  - creationBlock = the sidechain block at which the account was registered

 There are database indexes on the account and symbol fields.
 The combination of account and symbol fields can be used as a unique primary key.